A Beginner’s Guide to Working Out with Right Nutrition

 These increased energy requirements along with exercise-induced stress may increase the number of harmful free radicals in your body.
 Exercising also raises the body temperature, which leads to increased losses of body water and electrolytes through sweat.
 These bodily changes warrant specific dietary changes to meet your amplified nutrient needs.

 It is important to remember that your nutrition requirements will depend on your body composition and fitness goals.
-But, there are a few general rules for figuring out what to eat so as to get the necessary amounts of nutrients.
+But, there are a few rules for the right nutrition for working out.

 Managing energy intake